bearice/RustCat/README.md

 ## 🪶 Features
 Speedy Cat Visuals: Watch your system load as a tiny cat dashes across your taskbar.

 No Runtime Baggage: Written in Rust, so it’s leaner than a whisker.
+(In human language: It's small and uses less memory.)

 Platform Flair: Supports Windows and macOS with native theme detection.

 Auto Theme Matching: Your cat’s colors shift with your system's light/dark mode — drama-free style.

 ## 🧩 Installation
-Visit the [Releases page](/release) and grab the file.
+Visit the [Releases page](https://github.com/bearice/RustCat/releases) and grab the file.
 Double-click, and let the cat out.

 ## 💬 Quote from the Dev
 “RustCat doesn’t monitor your CPU.
 It vibes with it.” — Bearice